BuildButler

 └───────────────────────────────────────────┘

-Each organization gets its own isolated database — your data is never adjacent to another customer's data.
+Each organization gets its own isolated database (paid plans) — your data is never adjacent to another customer's data.
+During the trial/free period, user data resides on a shared database and partitioned using membership and organizational rules and boundaries.

 Prerequisites